Be an Ambassador

 - During class, clients learn how to care for and communicate with their Leader Dog.
 Clients learn how to travel safely with their new partner as a Leader Dog team.

-- In 2002, Leader Dog began offering our free Accelerated Orientation & Mobility (O&M) Training program for adults wishing to quickly improve their travel skills.
+- In 2002, Leader Dog began offering our free Orientation & Mobility (O&M) Training program for adults wishing to quickly improve their travel skills.

 - The program was created when Leader Dog employees recognized that many prospective guide dog clients were being turned away because they did not have sufficient O&M skills to navigate successfully with a guide dog.

-- The Accelerated O&M Training program is only seven days long.
+- The O&M Training program is only seven days long.
 It was designed to aid in rapid improvement of cane mobility skills without a lengthy disruption to clients’ lives.

 - The training covers many areas of O&M including: